|

 Santa Cruz

-and Tarija began agitating for autonomy from the rest of Bolivia, whose
+and Tarija began agitating for autonomy (similar to the autonomy U.S. states enjoy).
+They viewed the

 Currency: The peso was the